 Here are the size dimensions for printing on caps and beanies:

-You can take a look at all of our hats here.
+Don’t forget to take a look at all of our hats.
 The price you see includes the embroidery, just remember that 3D puff and side logos cost a little extra!

-And finally, we suggest watching our embroidery design tutorial video below and checking out our guidelines page here.
+And finally, we suggest watching our embroidery design tutorial video below and checking out embroidery guidelines.

-On the next page, you’ll be taken to the order confirmation page.
-Your order will have a $10 digitization fee.
-The digitized file will then appear in your library, and you’ll be able to make future orders with no repeated digitization costs.
+Afterward, the digitized file will appear in your library, and you’ll be able to make future orders with no repeated digitization costs.